lep0n/steam-hour-booster/README.md

 In the config.json file you need to enter the username and password of the accounts that need to be boost.

 Usage with Docker is shown below.
-Fill in config.json file and mount folder with users_data to Docker container.
+Fill in config.json file and mount folder with `users_data` to Docker container.
-It can also work without Вocker in the command line.
-Just install python and dependencies.
+It can also work without Docker in the command line.
+Just install Python 3 and dependencies.
 ```
 docker build -t hour-booster ./